 • There is more than meets the eye on this topic and this issue is much too complex for you and your spouse to try to resolve on your own.

-Business Valuation Divorce
+Business Valuation in a Divorce

 There's more than one method for valuing businesses and the various methods can produce wildly different results.